myathway-lab/Istio-Peer-Authentication/README.md

 ### Test Scenario 6

-Inject the Istio in test4 namespace.
+- Inject the Istio in test4 namespace
-Then verify the access is working.
+- Then verify the connection is success.

 ```yaml